Make your own Slinky (slinker's):

 We modified the original slinky to be more versatile.
 By adding a wire tail we have accomplished two valuable components to an already stealthy weight system.
 First, the tailing wire adds a little more protection against snagging up.
 Second, it allows you to add additional sinkers when fishing an unexpected deep or fast run.

-Copyright © 2005 - 2010 Minnesota Steelheader and Ninemile Fishing Company, LLC • PO Box 10848 • St. Paul, MN 55110 • All rights Reserved
+Copyright © 2005 - 2019 Minnesota Steelheader • PO Box 10848 • White Bear Lake, MN 55110 • All rights Reserved

 aaaaaaaaaaaaiii